Hue attractions and experiences not to miss

-One of the least known Hue attractions is the fort at Bunker Hill.
+One of the least known things to do in Hue is the old war bunkers hidden in the forest overgrowth at Bunker Hill.

 Bunker Hill is located about 10km outside of Hue.
-Finding directions to Bunker Hill online is difficult, however click here to download my set of location pins attractions in Hue and you’ll be on your way on your way.
+Finding directions to Bunker Hill online is difficult, however, click here to download my set of location pins attractions in Hue and you’ll be on your way.

 As you head up to Bunker Hill you will pass small roadside stores where the local women make incense sticks.
 They split the wood by hand into thin sticks then rub into a mixture of spices.
 These are later burned at a temple.

 The Khai Dinh Tomb is located about 11 kilometers south of Hue in the village of Chau Chu.
 The construction of this intricate tomb for the penultimate Emperor of Vietnam Khai Dinh (1916-1925) took a full 11 years to complete.
 The Khai Dinh tomb is an impressively large and well preserved attraction.

 Walk through the courtyard at the lower level of the tomb surrounded by large concrete characters in an almost chess-like layout.
 Continue up the stones stairs to reveal the inner sections of the tomb and a decent view over the whole area.

 The farthest away of the Hue attractions described here is the Gia Long Tomb.
 Located about 20 kilometers from the city this Hue attraction can be a bit tough to get to on your own without the proper directions.
 Make sure you have downloaded my set of location pins to ensure you get there and don’t get lost.